nehamishra24/Creative-Minds/README.md

 # Creative-Minds
-first project to create a portal for users to add creative and new things be it image, story, quote.
+My first project - create a portal for users to add creative and new things be it image, story, quote.